 A project is eligible to apply for incentives under the custom incentive rates, in categories 4, 4a and 6 if it contains more than 50 Dwelling Units or is installing a custom technology.
+The technologies which are approved for the custom pathway are listed below.

-Buildings over 100 dwelling units which are electrifying a portion of the building may be eligible for Category 10 incentive rates.
+Buildings underover 100 dwelling units which are electrifying a portion of the building may be eligible for Category 10 incentive rates.
 To be eligible for Category 10 incentives, projects must displace at least 50% of on-site fossil fuel consumption or result in at least 4,000 MMBTU of annual energy savings.
 Partial-load custom space heating are available to existing buildings and gut renovations only.

 All projects applying for incentives under the custom categories must submit savings calculations using either the latest version of the Statewide Custom Clean Heat Program Savings Calculator or a custom Excel model.